Affordable Course Materials

 - Assistance finding OER.
 See our Open Education Resource Guide for more information

 - Revising and Remixing existing OER.
-Contact the Office of Scholarly Publishing for more information.
+Contact the Scholarly Publishing Librarian for more information.

 Affordable Textbook Publishing